Research

 Did Decreasing Residential Segregation Reduce Racial Wealth Inequality?
 [Latest version]

-Following the Fair Housing Act (FHA), which ended lawful housing discrimination in the US in 1968, racial residential segregation declined rapidly, and Black families started to accumulate housing wealth at a faster pace than Whites.
-In this paper, I examine whether the FHA could jointly explain these two phenomena, and I simulate how the FHA affected racial wealth inequality.
+Following the Fair Housing Act (FHAct), which ended lawful housing discrimination in the US in 1968, racial residential segregation declined rapidly, and Black families started to accumulate housing wealth at a faster pace than Whites.
+In this paper, I examine whether the FHAct could jointly explain these two phenomena, and I simulate how the FHAct affected racial wealth inequality.
 I first present three stylized facts, which show that during the 1970s, racial residential segregation started to decline, the relocation of Black families from Black neighborhoods intensified, and average housing wealth increased rapidly among Black families.
-To investigate whether the FHA supported these changes, I estimate a heterogeneous agent life-cycle OLG model with spatial equilibrium and endogenous house prices.
-With this model, I simulate how the FHA affected families’ relocation across neighborhoods, neighborhood-level house prices, and the Black and White wealth distribution.
-Based on my simulation results, the FHA could explain the observed relocation patterns, the decreasing residential segregation, and partly the increasing housing wealth of Black families.
-My results suggest that the FHA substantially decreased racial wealth inequality at the top while, somewhat unexpectedly, it increased racial wealth inequality between the 2nd and 7th deciles of the wealth distribution.
+To investigate whether the FHAct supported these changes, I estimate a heterogeneous agent life-cycle OLG model with spatial equilibrium and endogenous house prices.
+With this model, I simulate how the FHAct affected families’ relocation across neighborhoods, neighborhood-level house prices, and the Black and White wealth distribution.
+Based on my simulation results, the FHAct could explain the observed relocation patterns, the decreasing residential segregation, and partly the increasing housing wealth of Black families.
+My results suggest that the FHAct substantially decreased racial wealth inequality at the top while, somewhat unexpectedly, it increased racial wealth inequality between the 2nd and 7th deciles of the wealth distribution.

 Does Earlier Return to Work Help Mothers’ Career?
-Evidence via the Substitution Effect of Parental Leave [Working paper] (Submitted)
+Evidence via the Substitution Effect of Parental Leave [Working paper, 2026 May] (Submitted)

 with Anikó Bíró, Lili Márk, and Tímea Laura Molnár